ProyectoXMA/First_Try/Code/prGame/core/src/com/mygdx/game/README.md

 Manages the display of data to the user (visual representation of the model).
 Provides a view of the model's state without assuming or storing it.
-Contains interactive controls that trigger events but does not handle them.
 Is a passive observer that does not affect the model.

 - Controller: